TysonStanley/tysonstanley.github.io/Teaching.md

 # Courses

+All course material is shared under the GNU General Public License.

 <img src="{{ site.baseurl }}/assets/images/RDA2_logo.png" alt="RDA1_logo" height="200" width="550">

 This class is coming in the fall (2018).
 It is a class all about regression, including generalized linear models, mediation and moderation, with a little bit of machine learning techniques thrown in.
 I'll be posting resources for this starting in the summer.
 This course uses [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/) for all data analyses.